8.1 Sector overview

 The fraction of degradable organic carbon that actually degrades (0.5) and the methane oxidation factor (0.1) are drawn from the Topical Workshop on Carbon Conversion and Methane Oxidation in Solid Waste Disposal Sites, held by the IPCC Phase II Expert Group on Waste on 25 October 1996.
 The workshop was attended by 20 international experts with knowledge of the fraction of degradable organic carbon that is converted to CH4 and/or the oxidation of CH4 by microbes in the soil cover.

-The recovered CH4 rate per year was estimated based on information from a 2005 survey of solid waste disposal sites that serve populations of over 20,000 in New Zealand (Waste Management New Zealand, 2005).
+The recovered CH4 rate per year was estimated based on information from a 2005 survey of solid waste disposal sites that serve populations of over 20,000 in New Zealand (WMNZ, 2005).
 There was no landfill gas collected in 1990 and 1991, with the first flaring system installed in 1992.

 8.2.3 Uncertainties and time-series consistency

-The overall estimated level of uncertainty is estimated at ± 20 per cent, which is the same uncertainty as the 2007 inventory submission, but an improvement on prior submissions.
-The improvement was due to the sampling and survey guidelines from the Solid Waste Analysis Protocol, the 2002 Landfill Audit and Review, and as assessment of comparability between data sources as performed in Waste Not Consulting (2006).
+The overall estimated level of uncertainty is estimated at ± 20 per cent, which is the same uncertainty as the 2004 inventory, but an improvement on prior submissions.
+The improvement was due to the sampling and survey guidelines from the Solid Waste Analysis Protocol and the 2002 Landfill Audit and Review.
 Due to the unknown level of uncertainty associated with the accuracy of some of the input data it has not been possible to perform a statistical analysis to precisely determine uncertainty levels.
-Uncertainty in the data is primarily from uncertainty in total solid waste disposed to landfills and the recovered methane rate based on the 1997 National Waste Data Report (Ministry for the Environment).
+Uncertainty in the data are primarily from uncertainty in waste statistics based on the 1997 National Waste Data Report (total solid waste disposed to landfills and the recovered methane rate).

-The New Zealand waste composition categories from the Waste Not Consulting (2006) report do not exactly match the categories required for the IPCC degradable organic carbon calculation.
+The New Zealand waste composition categories from the Solid Waste Analysis Protocol do not exactly match the categories required for the IPCC degradable organic carbon calculation.
 The major difference is that in New Zealand’s degradable organic carbon calculation, the putrescibles category includes food waste as well as garden waste.
-A separation into the IPCC categories was not feasible given the available data in the report by Waste Not Consulting (2006).
+A separation into the IPCC categories was not feasible given the available data in the Solid Waste Analysis Protocol baseline report.
 The effect of this difference is managed by the use of IPCC default carbon contents which are similar for the non-food (17 per cent carbon content) and food categories (15 per cent carbon content).
-New Zealand has chosen to use the 15 per cent carbon content figure.
-While using the 15 per cent figure may potentially underestimate annual emissions, it provides the best estimate for emission reductions between 1990 and 2006.
-This approach was recommended by the international review team (UNFCCC, 2007).

 8.2.4 Source-specific QA/QC and verification

-Methane from solid waste disposal was identified as a key category (level and trend assessment).
+CH4 from solid waste disposal was identified as a key category for New Zealand in 1990 and 2005 (level and trend assessment).
 In preparation for this inventory, the data for this category underwent Tier 1 quality checks.

 8.2.5 Source-specific recalculations

-The waste generation rate per capita increased for 2004 due to applying improved data which was published in a report on Waste Composition and Construction Waste Data (Waste Not Consulting, 2006).
+The waste generation rate increased for 2004 due to more accurate data becoming available for New Zealand’s largest region which was published in a report on Waste Composition and Construction Waste Data (MfE, 2006).

 8.2.6 Source-specific planned improvements